MS in Biomedical Sciences Admissions

 Do I need to send transcripts from study abroad/summer courses/community colleges?

-Yes, we need to see transcripts from every institution you have attended or plan to attend.
+Yes, we need to see transcripts from every institution you have attended.

 In my status portal, one of my materials has a red X next to it and says “Awaiting”.
 What does that mean?
 Will that get updated if the material has been received?